grantfoster/board/docs/architecture.md

 ## Overview

-The Smart Home Energy Management Dashboard is designed as a pet project application which should have real-time capabilities and role-based access control.
+board is designed as a pet project application which should have real-time capabilities and role-based access control.

 ## High-Level Architecture